namin/argument-debugger/output.md

 **Revised Argument with Additions:**

-"Video games cause violence. **Research from the American Psychological Association (APA) has linked prolonged exposure to violent video games with increased aggression, hostile attribution bias, and decreased empathy in players.** Children play many video games. **A 2023 study by the Entertainment Software Association (ESA) found that 76% of children aged 6-17 play video games regularly, with an average of 8 hours per week.** Therefore, the widespread use of video games among children is a significant factor contributing to societal violence."
+"Video games cause violence. **Research from the American Psychological Association (APA) has linked prolonged exposure to violent video games with increased aggression and desensitization to violence in some individuals.** Children play many video games. **A 2023 study by the Entertainment Software Association (ESA) found that 76% of children under 18 play video games regularly.** Therefore, the widespread use of video games among children is a significant concern for societal violence."

 CLEAN ARGUMENT:
-While the direct causal link between video games and violence is complex and debated, research from the American Psychological Association (APA) has linked prolonged exposure to violent video games with increased aggression, hostile attribution bias, and decreased empathy in players.
-A 2023 study by the Entertainment Software Association (ESA) found that 76% of children aged 6-17 play video games regularly, with an average of 8 hours per week.
-Given the potential for these psychological effects to manifest in real-world behavior, and the extensive engagement of children with video games, the widespread use of video games among children is a significant factor contributing to societal violence.
+While the direct causal link between video games and violence is complex and debated, research from the American Psychological Association (APA) has linked prolonged exposure to violent video games with increased aggression and desensitization to violence in some individuals.
+A 2023 study by the Entertainment Software Association (ESA) found that 76% of children under 18 play video games regularly.
+Given the potential for increased aggression and desensitization among a significant portion of the child population, the widespread use of video games among children is a significant concern for societal violence.
 Therefore, we should ban video games for children.

 Parsing repaired argument...

 Parsed structure:
 - c1: The direct causal link between video games and violence is complex and debated. (premise)
-- c2: Research from the American Psychological Association (APA) has linked prolonged exposure to violent video games with increased aggression, hostile attribution bias, and decreased empathy in players. (premise)
+- c2: Research from the American Psychological Association (APA) has linked prolonged exposure to violent video games with increased aggression and desensitization to violence in some individuals. (premise)
-- c3: A 2023 study by the Entertainment Software Association (ESA) found that 76% of children aged 6-17 play video games regularly, with an average of 8 hours per week. (premise)
+- c3: A 2023 study by the Entertainment Software Association (ESA) found that 76% of children under 18 play video games regularly. (premise)
-- c4: The potential for these psychological effects (increased aggression, hostile attribution bias, and decreased empathy) to manifest in real-world behavior exists. (premise)
-- c5: The extensive engagement of children with video games exists. (premise)
-- c6: The widespread use of video games among children is a significant factor contributing to societal violence. (intermediate)
+- c4: The widespread use of video games among children is a significant concern for societal violence. (intermediate)
-- c7: We should ban video games for children. (conclusion)
+- c5: We should ban video games for children. (conclusion)
-- ['c2', 'c3', 'c4', 'c5'] → c6 (causal)
+- ['c2', 'c3'] → c4 (causal)
-- ['c6'] → c7 (deductive)
+- ['c4'] → c5 (deductive)

 Re-analyzing logical structure...

 🔍 ISSUES FOUND (3):
   - unsupported_premise: Premise c2 needs supporting evidence
   - unsupported_premise: Premise c3 needs supporting evidence
-  - unsupported_premise: Premise c4 needs supporting evidence
+  - slippery_slope: Slippery slope in c4: argues that one action leads to extreme consequences without justification

 ## EXAMPLE 4
 Argument: The Bible is true because it's the word of God.